SMART-1

-SMART-1 was a Swedish-designed European Space Agency satellite that orbited around the Moon.
+SMART-1 was a European Space Agency satellite that orbited the Moon.
 It was launched on 27 September 2003 at 23:14 UTC from the Guiana Space Centre in Kourou, French Guiana.
-"SMART-1" stands for Small Missions for Advanced Research in Technology-1.
+"SMART-1" stands for Small Missions for Advanced Research in Technology-1, part of the Small Missions for Advanced Research in Technology programme.
 On 3 September 2006 (05:42 UTC), SMART-1 was deliberately crashed into the Moon's surface, ending its mission.

 Spacecraft design

 SMART-1 was about one meter across (3.3 ft), and lightweight in comparison to other probes.
 Its launch mass was 367 kg or 809 pounds, of which 287 kg (633 lb) was non-propellant.

-It was propelled by a solar-powered Hall effect thruster (Snecma PPS-1350-G) using 82 Kg of xenon gas contained in a 50 litres tank at a pressure of 150 bar at launch.
+It was propelled by a solar-powered Hall-effect thruster (Snecma PPS-1350-G) using 82 kg of xenon gas contained in a 50 litres tank at a pressure of 150 bar at launch.
 The ion engine thruster used an electrostatic field to ionize the xenon and accelerate the ions achieving a specific impulse of 16.1 kN·s/kg (1,640 seconds), more than three times the maximum for chemical rockets.
 One kg of propellant (1/350 to 1/300 of the total mass of the spacecraft) produced a delta-v of about 45 m/s.
 The electric propulsion subsystem weighted 29 kg with a peak power consumption of 1,200 watts.
 SMART-1 was the first in the program of ESA's Small Missions for Advanced Research and Technology.

-The solar arrays made capable of 1850W at the beginning of the mission, were able to provide the maximum set of 1,190 W to the thruster, giving a nominal thrust of 68 mN, hence an acceleration of 0.2 mm/s2 or 0.7 m/s per hour (i.e., just under 0.00002 g of acceleration).
+The solar arrays made capable of 1850 W at the beginning of the mission, were able to provide the maximum set of 1,190 W to the thruster, giving a nominal thrust of 68 mN, hence an acceleration of 0.2 mm/s2 or 0.7 m/s per hour (i.e., just under 0.00002 g of acceleration).
 As with all ion-engine powered craft, orbital maneuvers were not carried out in short bursts but very gradually.
 The particular trajectory taken by SMART-1 to the Moon required thrusting for about one third to one half of every orbit.
 When spiraling away from the Earth thrusting was done on the perigee part of the orbit.
 At the end of the mission, the thruster had demonstrated the following capability: